April Teaching Calendar

 This is a fun activity (and we all need a little treat!)

-Can the students guess the flavour of the jellybean? (to make this easier offer a multiple choice)
+Can the students guess the flavour of the jellybean?
+(To make this easier offer a choice of two possible flavours)

 Can other students guess the flavour by the description?